Your domain name is your identity. It’s how people find you, the name clients pass to others.

 Now that you’ve decided on a really awesome domain name, it’s time to check whether the domain name you want is available or not.

 Checking on whether a domain name’s availability is easy enough.
-You can do a simple search with one of the domain registrars; or, use a whois search engines such as DomainTools to verify whether your domain name is available or has been taken.
+You can do a simple search with one of the domain registrars; or, use a Whois search engines such to verify whether your domain name is available or has been taken.

 If the domain name you want is not available, try to see if different extensions are available instead.

-2. Register your domain name with a domain registrar
+2. Register your domain name with a registrar

 The domain name you’ve chosen is perfect and you’ve verified that it is available, now it's time to actually register the domain name itself.

-How to buy an existing domain name from another person?
+How to buy an existing domain name from its owner?

 What if you wanted to purchase a domain that’s already active instead?